The Community Crime Prevention Unit is conducting research projects focussed on crime prevention and community safety.

 The CCPU has engaged the Crime Statistics Agency to conduct research into the use of CCTV for public safety in Victoria.
 Building on a feasibility study conducted by the Australian Institute of Criminology, the research will focus on police operational and investigative use of CCTV.

-It is anticipated that the research will be completed by the end of January 2020.
+It is anticipated that the research will be completed in April 2020.

 Crime Prevention Through Environmental Design (CPTED)